wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 In the same location as the digitizer program, create a new folder named *'Input'* where you will store the code's required input files.
 There are three:
 1. The elevation data,
-2. Monument/reference coordinate data,
+2. monument/reference coordinate data,
-3. And reference coordinate metadata.
+3. and reference coordinate metadata.

 Each is converted into a pandas DataFrame at the end of the *Initialization* section to enable their manipulation.